6 Signs of Sexual Repression That Could Be Affecting Your Sex Life

 3. Feelings of disconnect

 People who experience sexual repression are not necessarily abstaining from sex.
-They might have sexual partners, but the pleasure is often missing in this act.
-Have you ever felt like you are not present during sex, no matter who you sleep with, when or where?
-Does this feeling persist and you find you can’t connect to the bodily sensations you experience?
+They might have sexual partners, but pleasure is often missing in this act.
+Have you ever felt like you are not present during sex, no matter who you sleep with, when, or where?
+Does this feeling persist, and you find you can’t connect to the bodily sensations you experience?
 If yes, you might be under the influence of sexual repression.

 4. Avoidance of nude body